 To set up a PIA, you need to firstly appoint a Controlling Trustee.
 A Controlling Trustee is typically a Registered Bankruptcy Trustee, but a solicitor can also act as a Controlling Trustee.
 You appoint a Controlling Trustee by signing a 188 Authority.

 Once you execute a 188 authority, your assets become subject to the control of your Controlling Trustee and the Trustee will then investigate your financial affairs and prepare a report to your creditors.
 The report to creditors will include a summary of your current financial position (i.e. your assets and liabilities) and your proposed PIA.
 The Controlling Trustee must form an opinion on your proposed PIA and recommend as to whether it is in the best interests of your creditors or not.
 Typically a Controlling Trustee will recommend a Personal Insolvency Agreement proposal if it provides your creditors with a better outcome compared to if you went bankrupt.
-The Controlling Trustee will also call a meeting of your creditors within 25 business days of being appointed.
+The Controlling Trustee will also call a meeting of your creditors within 30 business days of being appointed.
 At this meeting your creditors will be asked to vote on your proposal.
-For it to be accepted, creditors holding 75% of the debt must approve it plus at least 50% of all of your creditors.
-So for example, if you have $100,000 in debt and have 5 creditors (and all of whom participated at the meeting) then you would need the support of at least 3 creditors with their combined debts exceeding $75,000.
+For it to be accepted, creditors who vote must hold at least 75% of the debt (in value) and at least 50% of the debt (in number of creditors) must approve it.
+So for example, if you have $100,000 in debt and have 5 creditors (and all of whom participated at the meeting) then you would need the support of at least 3 creditors with their combined debts exceeding $75,001.

 If you meet this voting criteria then all other creditors (whether they voted or not) will be bound by the PIA.

 In Our Experience, Creditors Often Request 60 Cents In The Dollar